roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 This model allows to write editors in IDE (Eclipse, Netbeans, whatever).
 From an in-memory representation, we can update a text portion.
 This model is useless at runtime.

 Facets are handled at this level.
+In the runtime model, there is no facet, but only components.
+This way, developers have a simple object to manipulate: components.
+All the complexity has been handled at parsing time.

 ## The Runtime Model

 The runtime model is the one actually used by the platform at runtime.
-It manipulates Roboconf concepts, such as the graph and the instances.
+It manipulates Roboconf concepts, such as the graph, components and instances.
 It is what is generally called a *model* in platforms.

+The transition between the parsing model and the runtime model is achieved through converters.
+There are converters for both directions (parsing to runtime and runtime to parsing).
+This could also allow other DSL to be implemented for Roboconf.
+One could have its own parsing model.
+What is important is to be able to map it to the runtime model.

 ## Dispatch